Europe

 Import Requirements for Türkiye

 When importing goods into Türkiye, businesses must ensure all necessary documentation is in place.
-Key documents typically include a commercial invoice, which outlines the details and value of the imported goods, and a bill of lading or airway bill, which serves as proof of shipment.
-A packing list is also required to provide information on how the goods are packaged.
 A certificate of origin may also be necessary, particularly for products subject to preferential trade agreements or specific customs requirements.

-Certain products may require additional documentation.
-For example, products like electronics and machinery must bear a CE mark to indicate compliance with European standards.
+Products like electronics and machinery must also bear a CE mark to indicate compliance with European standards.
 Similarly, specific goods such as telecommunications equipment and electronics may require test reports from recognized bodies to verify their safety and technical standards.

-Additional regulations apply to IT and technology goods.
-The Turkish government uses the TAREKS system to monitor the safety and quality of imported goods, and items such as telecom equipment, batteries, and electronics must receive prior approval.
+The Turkish government uses the TAREKS system to monitor the safety and quality of imported tech goods, including telecom equipment, batteries, and electronics, which must receive prior approval.
 Many of these products also require further certification.
-This is especially important for telecom equipment like wireless technologies and mobile devices, which need additional documentation and test lab reports.

 Export Requirements for Türkiye